 Step 2: Work On Your External Structure

 Proverbs 21:5 (NLT) – Good planning and hard work lead to prosperity, but hasty shortcuts lead to poverty.

-In Wednesday’s post we began to look at the process needed to develop an “operating system” for our life that will allow us to run the “app” of disciplined living.
-The first step was to work on worthwhile goals or as I will be refering to them today as “Big Picture” goals (goals that address the key aspects of our life; physical, mental, emotional, relational and spiritual).
+In the second post, we looked at the development of an internal “operating system” for our life that will allow us to run the “app” of disciplined living.
+The first step was to work on worthwhile goals or as I will be referring to them today as “Big Picture” goals (goals that address the key aspects of our life; physical, mental, emotional, relational, and spiritual).

 Step 3: Recruit Relational Support

 In part four, I will share how to recruit the help you need to reach your goals.